damianStrojek/damianStrojek/README.md

 - 👋 Hi, I’m @damianStrojek
 - 👀 I’m interested in cybersecurity and networking.
-- 🌱 I’m currently learning penetration testing while studying Computer Science in GUT
+- 🌱 I’m currently learning penetration testing while studying Computer Science at GUT
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me @mailto damian.sstrojek@gmail.com